dev-jLagunas/faq-accord/README.md

 ## Usage

-This project doesn't have any interactive features as it's a static HTML and CSS project.
+This project does have interactive features but it is mainly viewed as a static HTML and CSS project.
 To view the project, simply open the `index.html` file in your web browser.

 ## Contributing